Triangle Fraternity

 Vice President

 Danny is a second-year student from Bainbridge Island, WA, and the current Vice President.
-As Vice President, he is responsible for maintaining the internal aspects of the chapter by holding the roles of Academic Chair, Social Chair, Historian Chair, Webmaster Chair, as well as being one of the New Member Educators and overseeing the Event Committee.
+As Vice President, he is responsible for maintaining the internal aspects of the chapter by holding the roles of Academic Chair, Social Chair, Historian Chair, Webmaster Chair, and New Member Educator, as well as overseeing the Event Committee.
 He intends to major in electrical and computer engineering with a focus on neurotechnology.
-In his free time, Danny enjoys biking, lifting, swimming, kayaking, and all things active and outdoors, as well as exploring his curiosity through endless research and tinkering.
+In his free time, Danny enjoys biking, lifting, swimming, kayaking, and exploring his curiosity through endless research and tinkering.

 Eli Gold